 Due in July

 Hope is a re-start for us with the reds, creams and torbies - experimental colors we hope will be approved for Championship in TICA eventually.
 We had health problems and regretfully stopped the lines, researched where the problems came from, and made plans to start again from our beautiful cream boy Mikey, who is Hope's father.

-We plan to breed Hope to Bo when she turns 1 year old in May 2017.
-We expect the usual four colors and hopefully also some torbies and creams and reds (photo at right is a cream-Hope's father Mikey as a kitten, a sex-linked red, and a blue).
+We plan to breed Hope when she turns 1 year old in May 2017 (and after she recovers from an accident where she slipped through banister rails onto wooden stairs and tore a tendon holding her knee in place; after three vet visits, including one to an orthopedic surgeon, we found that it is healing itself, thankfully).
+We expect the usual colors and torbies, creams and reds (photo at right is a cream-Hope's father Mikey as a kitten, a sex-linked red, and a blue).
 Hope and Bo (or Lionel) can have the most different colors of any color combination.

 Thanks to Sumatra Abyssinians and Kahali Abyssinians for keeping these colors for us so we could re-start from the cats we already carefully bred.
 We are looking forward to having these rare colors again!